Guyco070/HomEco-Final-project--React-Native-/README.md

 ### General user:

 1. Register for the system.
-2. Login to the system.
+2. :bust_in_silhouette: Login to the system.
 3. Disconnect from the system.
 4. Password recovery.
 5. Creating a home for management.